 I would have liked to spend more time with Sprint 2 as this was very interesting (actual coding and gaining experience in GitIssues).
-However, due to the the way the Unit is structured, there was a very condensed period of time between Sprint 2 and the coding projects.
+However, due to the way the Unit is structured, there was a very condensed period of time between Sprint 2 and the coding projects.
 This was very stressful.
 If there was a further week in between Sprint 2 and the coding project, this would be advantageous to the learning and wellbeing of students.
 Perhaps extending this course by 1-2 weeks, particularly towards the end of the Unit would allow some more time between Sprint 2 and the coding project to realistically apply what has been learnt.

 Definitive clarity on deadlines would also be helpful as formal documents on BB were contradictory to actual deadlines.
 Clarity around those deadlines would have made this Unit much less stressful for me.

 Overall, this is a great introduction to programming, as a tutor Peter makes this course easy to access for those with no prior knowledge, helps students feel at ease with what can be difficult concepts, insightful and is always willing to spend time on posting/replying in Slack, tutorials and ad-hoc Zoom sessions.
 His knowledge of programming and around the Variant Validator tool is obvious, and what could be a very “dry” subject of programming he makes fun, interactive and interesting.
 His use of modern technology such as Slack, VM’s, Pycharm, Git and others is very appropriate to this Unit

 I have very much enjoyed this Unit and learning from Peter!

 Best wishes

-Anup
+Anup Patel